 The vast majority (over 90%) of lower back pain cases go by the name of 'low back pain of unknown aetiology' or 'non-specific low back pain', or just simply 'simple back pain'.
 With these cases, there there is no commonly accepted diagnostic model and no nuts-and-bolts explanation for the causes of back pain.
 This is both good and bad news.

 With non-specific back pain all objective investigations (the clinical picture, spinal movements, MRIs, CTs X-rays and blood tests) reveal nothing extraordinary.
 You may be in agony, yet the common response is: 'We don't really know why'.
-You may like to read a brilliant summary of the parlous state of both diagnostics and therapeutics of back pain discussed in Scientific American, August 1998, a prescient article that is still pretty well true today.

 The Hypothesis of Reversible Discogenic Low back Pain